 The Corporation's granting of stock options to Named Executive Officers under the Plan is a method of compensation which is used to attract and retain personnel and to provide an incentive to participate in the long-term development of the Corporation and to increase shareholder value.
-The relative emphasis of stock options for compensating Named Executive Officers will generally vary depending on the number of Shares of the Corporation held by such persons and the number of stock options that is outstanding from time to time.
-The Corporation generally expects future grants of stock options should be based on the following factors: (i) the terms and conditions of the employment agreements of Named Executive Officers; (ii) the executive's past performance; (iii) the executive's anticipated future contribution; (iv) the prior stock option grants to such executive; (v) the percentage of outstanding equity owned by the executive; (vi) the level of vested and unvested stock options and (vii) the market practices and the executive's responsibilities and performance.
+The relative emphasis of stock options for compensating Named Executive Officers will generally vary depending on the number of shares of the Corporation held by such persons and the number of stock options that is outstanding from time to time.
+The Corporation generally expects future grants of stock options should be based on the following factors: (i) the terms and conditions of the employment agreements of Named Executive Officers; (ii) the executive's past performance; (iii) the executive's anticipated future contribution; (iv) the prior stock option grants to such executive; (v) the percentage of outstanding equity owned by the executive's responsibilities and performance.
 The Corporation has not set specific target levels for the granting of stock options to Named Executive Officers but seeks to be competitive with similar companies.
-For a summary of the main terms and conditions of the Plan, see "Plan Description" under "Stock Option Plans and Other Incentive Plans".
+For a summary of the main terms and conditions of the Plan, see "Plan Description" under the section "Stock Option Plans and Other Incentive Plans".